Dominion (manga): Music

 The soundtrack album was recommended by the reviewer in Neko.
 It includes the song "Hey Boy".

 Role-playing game

 The Dominion Tank Police Role-Playing Game was published by Guardians of Order in 1999.
-It uses the Tri-Stat System.
+It uses the Tri-Stat System, with David L. Pulver working on it.

-David L. Pulver worked on this and a number of licensed, standalone games for the company.

 Reception

 Helen McCarthy in 500 Essential Anime Movies commented that the 1988 OVA "has some serious themes—ecological disaster and the excessive power of state—but they're delivered lightly, wrapped in a shiny package of action, slapstick, and outrageous visual puns".